 Are Burglary, Theft And Robbery The Same?

 Burglary, theft and robbery are just three different words for stealing from somebody, right?
-I’m Mark A. Bailey, and as an experienced trial lawyer, I know that the legal meanings of these three words are all unique.
+I’m Mark-Anthony Bailey, and as an experienced trial lawyer, I know that the legal meanings of these three words are all unique.
 Even though they all involve taking property from another person, they have three definitions in the eyes of the law.
 Here are the differences between burglary, theft and robbery:

 According to New Jersey law, stealing does not need to happen for a burglary to take place.
 A burglary occurs when a person trespasses and enters a property to commit any crime.
 There is no encounter with anyone.
 If the burglar has a weapon, the prison sentence can be up to 10 years.